 All rental applicants must submit a clear copy of government ID.
 The ID must be current and valid, and all numbers must be clearly visible.
 Most applicants simply snap a picture of the ID with their phones and upload that.

 If pets are allowed at a particular property, we require all pets to be screened using PetScreening.
 Pets must receive at least a “3 paw” score on their scale in order to be accepted.
 There will be a pet deposit and/or fee, depending on the number of pets and their “paw score”.
 All applicants with assistive animals must also complete an animal profile through PetScreening, at no charge to the applicant.
 Tenants are responsible for damage caused by animals.

 We require verifiable income at least 3 times the amount of rent.
 INCOME MUST BE RECEIVABLE IN LAS VEGAS (out of town jobs do not count unless we can verify it is remote).town jobs do not count unless we can verify it is remote).
 Groups of 3+ adults will need higher income.

-Verification: We use TheClosingDocs to verify the income shown on your statements.
+Verification: We use Payscore to verify the income shown on your statements.

 • If you started a job recently, you can submit a completed Employment Verification.
 This must be completed by you and your employer.
 Depending on how the rest of your application scores, applicants just starting new jobs within the past 6 months may need an increased Security Deposit.
 Applicants with credit scores above 700 may be approved without additional deposits, even if just starting a new job.

 Section 8 / housing voucher properties: Applicants must have verifiable income and have a voucher for at least the rental price.

 We do not approve applicants with unpaid utility bills, unpaid landlord debt, unpaid payday / personal loan debt, credit scores below 480, or late payments within the past 4 months.